MobilityData/awesome-transit/README.md

 - [TIDES project](https://groups.google.com/forum/#!forum/tidesproject) -  Transit ITS Data Exchange Specification (TIDES) is a proposed effort to create standard data structures, APIs, and data management tools for historical transit ITS data including AVL, APC and AFC Data.
 - [SAE Shared and Digital Mobility Committee](http://articles.sae.org/15799/) - Appears to be working on a data standard for car share and transportation network companies (TNCs) / rideshare.
 - [Alliance for Parking Data Standards (APDS)](https://www.allianceforparkingdatastandards.org/) - Formed by the [International Parking Institute (IPI)](https://www.parking.org/), the [British Parking Association (BPA)](http://www.britishparking.co.uk/), and the [European Parking Association (EPA)](http://www.europeanparking.eu/), APDS is a not-for-profit organization with the mission to develop, promote, manage, and maintain a uniform global standard that will allow organizations to share parking data across platforms worldwide.
 APDS Version 1.0 documents are [here](https://www.allianceforparkingdatastandards.org/resources).
+- [Mobility as a Service API](http://maas-api.org/) - A set of open documents and test suite that defines a MaaS-compatible API (e.g., a [MaaS Transport Service Provider Booking API](https://github.com/maasglobal/maas-tsp-api/blob/master/specs/Booking.md).

 ### Resources